All About Mercy - Family Doctors in Franklin, TN

 Today

 Today, Mercy continues the same mission on which it was founded – to reflect the love and compassion of Jesus Christ by providing excellent healthcare for ALL and support to their families.
-In 2021, Mercy was the medical home for over 12,000 unique patients.
-Mercy continues to provide quality, integrated services to everyone – adults and children, insured and uninsured – throughout Middle Tennessee and serves the physical, emotional, and spiritual well-being of each patient.
+In September, Mercy moved to a new location 143 Southeast Parkway Court, Franklin, TN.
+All service lines will be under one roof!

 Federally Qualified Health Centers